 So what does this all mean?
 As you can see in the examples above, the price varies a lot — More than double.
 Unfortunately, this is typical.
 The real cost of a bolt may be $0.09, but after the distribution channels and retail markup, the customer price might be $1.22.
 If that seems outrageous, look at the reasons listed above.
 These stores have to carry a ton of very similar low priced products, and that’s expensive.
 Yet, that’s the business model that allows them to provide them for the DIY crowd in small quantities.

 Think about it for a minute.
 Take just one size bolt like 1/2 inch.
 They come in 20 different lengths, in 4 different grades, in 2 different thread pitches (13 & 20), in at least 4 different finishes, and 8 different head styles.
 That doesn’t include special materials like Stainless or Titanium.
 That means more than 5000 different 1/2″ bolts.
-And, that doesn’t include the nuts, washers or the special ones like eye-bolts.
+And, that doesn’t include the nuts, washers or special ones like eye-bolts and threaded rod.
 Now figure 500 pieces of each to handle the orders that come in, and it’s 2.5 MILLION pieces just for 1/2″ bolts.
 Now multiply that by all the different bolt sizes in both English and Metric, and you have literally billions of possibilities.
-(I would love to see the nuts and bolts warehouse of McMaster-Carr.)
-All that, because a do-it-yourself maker like you may walk through the door and need something.
+(I would love to see the nuts and bolts warehouse of McMaster-Carr!
+They carry all the odd-ball sizes too.)
+All that, because a do-it-yourself maker like you may walk through the door needing a particular fastener.

-I personally think they are justified in the high margins — to a point.
+I personally think they are justified in the high margins, and I’m OK paying them (for small quantities).

 When You Need More

-When you want quantity, you need to look to another source.
-Unfortunately for most of you, Lightning Bolt is a local business.
+When you want quantity, find a good source for assistance.
+Unfortunately for most of you, Lightning Bolt is a local Colorado Springs business.
 They serve primarily Colorado Springs, Pueblo and the surrounding areas in Colorado.
 With a larger order, it might be worth having them ship to you, but that’s not as convenient.

 Lightning Bolt may be a local Colorado Spring business, but they are not the only independent fasteners distributor.
 Their primary business model is wholesale to bigger customers — the guys that go through tons of nuts and bolts in construction or manufacturing.
 However, they completely understand that smaller businesses like Synthesis also have needs for bolts in our machine builds and construction of prototypes.
 Furthermore, the owner at Lightning bolt gets it with individuals too.
 He understands that individuals that come in looking for 10 of this and 20 of that may well be the connection to someone else that can lead to a bigger account.
 I truly respect him as a savvy entrepreneur.